Philippines men's national basketball team: Nickname

 In 2010, the Smart Gilas Pilipinas and Sinag Pilipinas programs replaced the Team Pilipinas program.
 Sinag Pilipinas represents the country in regional competitions such as the Southeast Asian Games and SEABA Championship.
 Smart Communications is the main sponsor of both programs.
 Gilas is a Filipino word that loosely translates into English as "prowess", and sinag translates as "ray" (sunlight).
-The name Gilas was adopted from the mascot of the 2005 Southeast Asian Games held in Manila, Philippines which is an eagle.
+The name Gilas was adopted from the mascot of the 2005 Southeast Asian Games held in Manila, Philippines which is an eagle (agila).
 The mascot was designed by Filipino sports journalist Danny Simon.

 In 2013, the Smart brand was dropped from the branding of both programs, although Smart Communications remained as the main sponsor.
 In 2015, the Sinag Pilipinas program was renamed into as the "Gilas Cadets".

 In December 2016, the Gilas Pilipinas program got a big boost as a new backer in Chooks-to-Go to form partnership with Smart Communications in the united effort in supporting the Pinoy cagers in their quest for international glory.
 The team carry that name when participated in 2017 international games.

 The squad that participated in the 2018 Asian Games was referred to as Rain or Shine-Philippines (RoS-Philippines), Gilastopainters or simply Team Pilipinas due to the core of the team being composed of Rain or Shine Elasto Painters players instead of the Gilas.
 The squad stood-in for the Gilas Pilipinas roster which had many of its players as well as Reyes himself suspended due to their involvement in the Philippines-Australia brawl.